devsecopsprojects/Aaptatt-hiring-assignment/README.md

 attach sonar-token
 save

-# Create a pipeline with name aaptatt
+## Create a pipeline project with name aaptatt

 ### General section: No. of builds to keep 2